There is a particular world of stories that I was told, grew up within, and inherited.

 The problem is not Eve or her story.
 It’s the telling.

-When I choose to tell it a different way (without the doctrine and dogma) there is so much more impact, relevance, and meaning.
+When I choose to re-vision it, to tell it a different way (without the doctrine and dogma) there is so much more impact, relevance, and meaning.

 There are countless stories yet to tell.